 Throughout the church year, we designate specific dates to remember known saints, but what about saints that are unknown, whose stories are untold?
 This is the Feast of All Saints (Տօն Ամենայն Սրբոց, Հնոց եւ Նորոց, Յայտից եւ Անյայտից).
 Although always celebrated on a Saturday, the actual date on which the feast is observed varies depending on the length of the season of the Cross, which begins with the Feast of the Exaltation of the Holy Cross and ends on the Sunday nearest November 18th.
 (Unlike the Roman Catholic Church, the Armenian Church does not celebrate this feast on November 1 unless it happens to fall on that date in a particular year).

-It’s important to remember that those who live holy lives do not become saints only when the Church officially recognizes and canonizes them.
+It is important to remember that those who live holy lives do not become saints only when the Church officially recognizes and canonizes them.
 In other words, the Church does not make saints, God makes saints.
 So, naturally there are those who have lived a holy life and were just as dedicated to Jesus Christ as the saints we know and remember, but to us are unknown.
 The Church, through the eyes of faith, recognizes certain people as saints, but also proclaims that others are also restfully living in the presence of Christ and praying for us – as Saints.
-The Feast of All Saints, the Old and the New, the Known and the Unknown, remembers them.
+The Feast of All Saints, the Old and the New, the Known and the Unknown remembers them.

 And we, as the Church, have the privilege of asking the Saints to pray or intercede for us as we believe they are still members of the Church, the Body of Christ, even if they have passed on.
 Intercession in the Armenian Church is understood as the Armenian word «բարեխօսութիւն» (parekhosootyoon) implies – to put in a good word and speak on our behalf to God.
 Just as any believer would rightfully ask a fellow believer to pray (mediate or intercede) for them, we ask all of the saints to do the same.

 Is each one of us striving toward sainthood?
 Not in order to be known, but because it is the proper and right way to live.
 As baptized Christians, we are called to be like Christ, to be holy persons, to be saints!
 In fact, the Armenian word սուրբ (soorp) translates as both “saint” and “holy,” not as two different things, but as one reality.
 We should never settle for less by telling ourselves we will never become saints because sainthood is reserved for other people, people who are better.
 In his first letter to the Corinthians (11:1), St. Paul tells his community, as well as us today, “Be imitators of me, as I am of Christ.”
 St. Paul also opens and closes many of his letters by referring to members of the church as “saints” (See Romans 1:7, I Corinthians 1:2, II Corinthians 1:1, Ephesians 1:1, Philippians 1:1, Colossians 1:2) making the term synonymous with “believers.”
 Why?
-Because true believers are members of a community who not only have been baptized but live like Jesus Christ, thus making them holy people, or “saints.”
+Because true believers are members of a community who not only have been baptized, but live like Jesus Christ, thus making them holy people, or “saints.”

-This doesn’t lessen the status of the official Saints of the Church.
+This does not lessen the status of the official Saints of the Church.
 For sure, they have identified with Christ in his suffering, they have taken up the Cross as Jesus told all of his followers to do, they listened to his words and obeyed his commandments.
 They are exemplary citizens of the Kingdom of God and members of the new family that Jesus came to inaugurate.
-But even if the Church never recognizes us as official Saints to be venerated, are we living a life that honors God, one that models discipleship, one that will be remembered after we pass on, not because of what or how much we donated to the Church or what was named after us, but because we in some way shaped the Church, because our story invites others to encounter and unite with Christ?
+But even if the Church never recognizes us as official Saints to be venerated, are we living a life that honors God, one that models discipleship, one that will be remembered after we pass on, not because of what or how much we donated to the Church or what was named after us, but because we in some way shaped the Church, because our story invited others to encounter and unite with Christ?
 What kind of legacy are we pursuing?
 What will be our story in this life and after we have passed into the inheritance of the saints?
 As individuals?
 As a community?

 One of the lectionary readings for this day tells us that we are surrounded by a great cloud of witnesses who cheer us on to live a holy and saintly life, to run the race of perseverance as we fix our eyes on Jesus.
 Together, the Saints, the old and the new, the known and the unknown, have run that race and have persevered.
 They have shaped and built the Church and modeled what it looks like to be Christian.
 And as Christians, we are called to be more than just inspired by the Saints.
 We are called to emulate their very lives and actions.
 As we ask all Saints to intercede for us,